Care Farming Code of Practice

 Code of Practice process:

-1. Care farms wishing to apply for the Code request an application form (an excel spreadsheet) by contacting: email@example.com
+1. Care farms wishing to apply for the Code need to pay an annual fee of £60 (follow the link above) and request an application form (an excel spreadsheet) by contacting: firstname.lastname@example.org

 2. On receipt, your request is logged and you will be sent the Code spreadsheet with instructions on completion